BjornWilliams/DocsVersaTul/docs/source/efcore.rst

     // Create a base repository interface that inherits IRepository<TEntity, TKey>
     // this will ensure all CRUD functionality is supported by every repository that inherits
     // from this interface.
-    // Optional: Specifing the TKey value here as ``int`` can reduce complexity for other repositories. public interface IRepository<TEntity> : IRepository<TEntity, int> where TEntity : class, new() {
+    // This techique is optional, am simply specifing the TKey value here as ``int`` so as to
+    // reduce complexity for other repositories.
+    public interface IRepository<TEntity> : IRepository<TEntity, int> where TEntity : class, new()
+    {